-From a medical point of view there is inadequate access to paediatric healthcare reviews, along with no services for children with disability or developmental concerns.
+From a medical point of view, there is inadequate access to paediatric healthcare reviews, along with no services for children with disability or developmental concerns.

-Detention in a facility does not allow for normal functioning of family life.
+Detention in a facility does not allow for the normal functioning of family life.
 Simple things such as eating together, or cooking together in the family unit can not happen due to families living in close proximity to others.
 There is no time or space for privacy and developing normal family relationships.

-And many families are not even kept together, with separation being common resulting in the loss of the child’s support network increasing distress.
+And many families are not even kept together, with separation being common resulting in the loss of the child’s support network and increasing distress.

 Living as though in a prison does not foster secure development for children.
 There is no freedom of movement, they have identification numbers, and are surrounded by wire fences and security staff.

 The facilities, particularly in off-shore detention, are often crowded and unsanitary.
-Toilet facilities are inadequate and unclean and respiratory, gastro, and skin conditions related to crowded living are rife.
+Toilet facilities are inadequate and unclean and respiratory, gastroenteritis, and skin conditions related to crowded living are rife.
 The actual housing conditions are temporary and the environment is unsafe (rocky areas, spaces underneath buildings etc).

 Children are forced to eat institutional meals leading to inadequate nutrition and lack of exercise, often resulting in older children being overweight.
-And for younger children there is no flexibility with infant meals resulting in toddlers failing to thrive and with nutritional deficiencies.
+And for younger children, there is no flexibility with infant meals resulting in toddlers failing to thrive and with nutritional deficiencies.

-And furthermore, children don’t have access to play and leisure facilities.
+Children don’t have access to play and leisure facilities.
 There are no safe environments to allow children to play and enjoy themselves (de Costa and Adams, 2014).